momchil-anachkov/blog/content/project/forex-trading-platform/index.md

 While the platform was fully functional, along with the newly packaged mobile app, some time had passed, since release.
 As such, the design had become a little outdated.
 And so they came to us with a request:

-> We a new design in the works and we would like you guys to work with us on it's implementation.
+> We have a new design in the works and we would like you guys to work with us on it's implementation.

 Fantastic!